livepeer/ui-kit/.changeset/wise-cats-retire.md

 '@livepeer/react-native': patch
 ---

-**Feature:**: added the ability to pass in a `walletId` to the Player to pass along to the metrics endpoint, for application builders to be able to query viewership by wallet.
+**Feature:**: added the ability to pass in a `viewerId` to the Player to pass along to the metrics endpoint, for application builders to be able to query viewership by wallet.